Pee Dee Vipers

 The Pee Dee Vipers are a professional basketball team playing in the Premier Basketball League.
-The Vipers will begin play in the 2014 PBL season.
+The Vipers began playing in the 2014 PBL season.

 History

 The Vipers are the first professional basketball team to play in Florence since the Florence Flyers of the USBL played there in 2004.
 In their inaugural season, the Vipers will be coached by Larry Brown, a veteran high school and college coach.